sambj24/deepbrief.github.io/_posts/2025-08-14-promptengineeringstartupguide.md

 - Never share chats externally or include sensitive data
 - Validate AI outputs before sending to customers or publishing
 - Implement security controls before scaling AI workflows

----

-Would you like me to create **downloadable versions** of this full guide in PDF or package it for GitHub Pages next?